WHAT IS A LOUNGE SUIT?

-Dress codes are confusing.
-And much to everyone’s annoyance, the people who set dress standards often have zero idea what it means themselves.
-When they say “black tie,” do they want you to wear a literal black tie or do they just want you to wear a suit?
+Dress codes for different events/occasions can be confusing for even the most seasoned of socialites.
+In some cases the people who have set the event dress standards have zero idea what it means themselves.
+For example when they say “black tie” do they want you to wear a literal black tie or do they just want you to wear a suit?

-Fortunately for you, we have decided to help explain what all these terms mean and we will also be providing you with some quick pointers on how to dress appropriately.
-Unfortunately, we can’t remedy event organisers who have no idea what they’re doing so don’t be afraid to ask an organisation if you think they’ve got no idea.
+Fortunately, we have decided to help explain what the common dress code terms mean and we will also be providing you with some quick pointers on how to dress appropriately for different occasions.

 “Lounge suit” is a catch-all term for “any suit that isn’t a dinner suit” (known as a tuxedo by some).
 They come in every colour, pattern, fabric, price and cut you can imagine.
 Chances are that if you have a job in an office, you’re already wearing one all day.